vaughns/ExcelSaveUTF8woBOM/README.md

 ------------------

 The request:
-> "We have to export this data in UTF-8 without a byte order mark, but we can't install any software.
-We do have Excel 2003..."
+> *We have to export this data in UTF-8 without a byte order mark, but we can't install any software.
+We do have Excel 2003...*

 Process: